 As the saying goes, when you’ve struck gold, you’re instantly rich.
 So it’s no wonder that you’ve literally struck gold when you have and use the spice turmeric.
-Because of it’s rich nutrients and how they literally heal the body, you’ll be rich in health if you have turmeric around.
-Here’s 3 reasons why:
+Because of its rich nutrients and how they literally heal the body, you’ll be rich in health if you have turmeric around.
+Here are 3 reasons why:

 1. Pain Reliever

 Turmeric’s pain-relieving abilities are linked in large part to its anti-inflammatory properties; in reducing inflammation, particularly in chronic cases, pain is reduced as well.

 Turmeric has been proven to be a very effective pain reliever even in the most drastic of cases, like one 2009 case observed by Dr. Scott Haig, where a patient with severe hip problems necessitating hip replacement surgery eschewed traditional pain relievers entirely and managed his pain with turmeric.